finbourne/horizon-sdk-csharp/sdk/docs/ProcessHistoryApi.md

 <a id="processentryupdates"></a>
 # **ProcessEntryUpdates**
-> ProcessUpdateResult ProcessEntryUpdates (Object body)
+> PagedResourceListOfProcessUpdateResult ProcessEntryUpdates (Object body)

 [EARLY ACCESS] ProcessEntryUpdates: Get process entry updates for a query